-Consumer packaged goods (CPG) are feeling tremendous pressure in 2019 as the industry continues to undergo seismic changes.
+Consumer packaged goods (CPG) are feeling tremendous pressure in 2019.
 Increased demand volatility and shorter lead times from retailers have become major concerns, hurting service and inventory levels.
 Under Pressure, CPG supply chains look to digital.

 Although CPG companies have not historically operated at the forefront of digital change, the intense and competing demands they face today require exactly the type of game-changing approaches that digital can deliver.